- What is goldenseal root?

 Using it as a body cleanser isn’t backed by science, either.
 In fact, the opposite may be true… it might actually slow down the rate at which your body rids itself of toxins!

 When it comes to purifying your blood, your liver does the heavy lifting.
 As you will recall from the list of side effects, this plant can alter your liver function and therefore interact with medications.
 It can slow down the rate at which chemical compounds are broken down by the liver.
-However it is at least feasible that the goldenseal antibiotic-like properties might help to “detox” from bacterial infections…
+However based on research, it is at least feasible that the goldenseal antibiotic-like properties might help to “detox” from bacterial infections.

 Goldenseal herb vs. root